numanrki/auto-date-year-month/README.txt

 3. **[offset date="1"]** will display the next date based on the user's timezone.
 Example output: **"May 6, 2023"**.
 4. **[offset date="365"]** will display the date one year from the current date based on the user's timezone.
 Example output: **"May 5, 2024"**.

+== Countdown short and Countdown ==
+* These shortcodes will display a live countdown to a specified date, either in a compact or detailed format, based on the shortcode used.
+The countdowns will update in real-time, showing the remaining time until the target date provided by the user.
+Usage:
+**[cdown_short date="mm/dd/yyyy"]:** Displays the countdown in a short format (e.g., "84d, 7h, 26m, 38s").
+**[countdown date="mm/dd/yyyy"]:** Displays the countdown in a full format (e.g., "84 days, 7 hours, 26 minutes, 38 seconds").
+**Examples:**
+**[cdown_short date="12/31/2024"]:** Shows the time remaining until December 31, 2024, in a short format: "84d, 7h, 26m, 38s".
+**[countdown date="12/31/2024"]:** Shows the time remaining until December 31, 2024, in a detailed format: "84 days, 7 hours, 26 minutes, 38 seconds".
+**[cdown_short date="06/01/2025"]:** Displays the time left until June 1, 2025, in a short format.
+**[countdown date="06/01/2025"]:** Displays the time left until June 1, 2025, in a detailed format.

 Note that the date format is "F j, Y" (e.g. "May 5, 2023").
 You can modify this format by editing the `show_previous_dates()` function in the `functions.php` file.

 == Other Shortcodes ==